ftc/PLpaper/section3.md

       Iterator<E> iterator();
     }

-  All the types are required at least one parameter.  raw typess more of a 'pre-generic' style.  generic and raw types can be weaved into the same code, but it can cause confusion.
+  All the types are required at least one parameter.  raw typess are more of a 'pre-generic' style.  generic and raw types can be weaved into the same code, but it can cause confusion.

     public class Box<T> {